Choosing a sample or variant

 To search for any variant or analysis (past or present), use the search section at the top of the OVERVIEW page:

-Search results may be narrowed further by selecting gene or user, or by ignoring excluded variants (see figure above).
+Search results may be narrowed further by selecting gene and/or user (see figure above).